Jared284/security-portfolio/simulations/01-ssh-bruteforce-detection/01-architecture/README.md

 - Runs detection and response tooling
 ~~~

 All SSH activity is intentionally generated from the Windows host.
-Because the lab is isolated, any suspicious authentication activity in the logs is known to come from controlled testing.
+Because the simulation is isolated, suspicious authentication activity in the logs is known to come from controlled testing.

 This isolation makes it easier to validate detection logic without background internet noise.